fawry-api/fawry/README.md

 ## Configuration

-Add an initializer `fawry.rb` in your application to configure _Fawry_.
-For example:
+Add an initializer `fawry.rb` in your application to configure the library:
 ```ruby
 Fawry.configure do |config|
   config.sandbox = Rails.env.staging? ? true : false